young917/EdgeDependentNodeLabel/README.md

 We provide edge-dependent node labels predicted by WHATsNET in `train_results/`

-You can run three downstream tasks with WHATsNET by
+You can run three downstream tasks with WHATsNET and baselines by
 #### Ranking Aggregation
 In the `RankingAggregation` directory,